Marchie/marchie.io/content/posts/drone-pipelines-for-aws-lambda-functions/index.md

     image: localstack/localstack:latest
 ```

-For each service, we specify an image.[^docker-image] We are using images that are maintained by the Docker community
+For each service, we specify an image.
+We are using images that are maintained by the Docker community
-for all of our services; they are publicly available on [Docker Hub](https://hub.docker.com).
+for all of our services; they are publicly available on [Docker Hub](https://hub.docker.com).[^docker-image]

 [^docker-image]: A Docker image contains all the information needed to run a containerised application.